wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/4-plan-for-viva-connections-dashboard-feed-and-resources.md

 **Get started using SharePoint news and Yammer:**

-If your organization is not already using SharePoint news posts or Yammer, include adopting these tools in your plan to generate a healthy flow of content in the Feed.
+If your organization isn't already using SharePoint news posts or Yammer, include adopting these tools in your plan to generate a healthy flow of content in the Feed.
 Content in the Feed can be accessed for up to 30 days.
 Consider creating a content schedule each month to ensure